 Child Support & Alimony

 If an adulterous spouse uses the joint account to buy their lover lavish gifts and take them on vacation, the courts may find sufficient evidence to make the adulterous spouse pay alimony or increase the amount.
 At the same time, this can also increase the cost of child support for the cheating spouse.

 Finally, a court will look at several factors, such as relationships, abuse, alcohol and drugs and more when deciding on child custody.
 Although adultery is not a factor the courts will look at, the “moral fitness of the parents” is, which can result in the court awarding the cheating parent less time.

-If you are thinking about or are going through a divorce, contact our Pensacola divorce lawyers at The Virga Law Firm, P.A.
+If you are thinking about or are going through a divorce, contact The Virga Law Firm, P.A.
 We have over 40 years of combined experience in child custody, property division, spousal support and more.